aidanrohm/NoSQL-Final-Project/README.md

 **Find all teammates of Rafael Devers**
 ```
+// Enables the traversal of the graph to locate instances with the following pattern
 MATCH (p:Player {name:"Rafael Devers"})-[:TEAMMATE_WITH]-(t:Player)
 RETURN t.name;
 ```
 **Find how two players are connected (Rafael Devers and Brandon Nimmo)**
 ```
+// Uses traversal of the graph but takes advantage of the shortestPath() function to return a connection with the least hops
 MATCH path = shortestPath(
 (:Player {name:"Rafael Devers"})-[:TEAMMATE_WITH*1..10]-(:Player {name:"Brandon Nimmo"})
 )